International programme in Addiction Studies

 Our US partner Virginia Commonwealth University will be the primary point of contact for all students.
 Please visit their website for up-to-date information at www.vcu.edu/idas/IPAS.html.

-Congratulations to the 14 students who are about to graduate from the IPAS programme and welcome to the student who have started the program in August 2012!
+Congratulations to the students who are about to graduate from the IPAS programme!
 We are very proud of the accomplished students who have chosen to further their career by studying IPAS.
 The exciting mix of students from different countries and profesional backgrounds adds a special dimension to this program.
+Many of our allumni have been able to reach their career goals and have started new jobs or have been admitted to research degrees.

 In the news